 Announcing a new Meetup for One Drink Minimum Book Club of Princeton!

-What: September Book Club - You Choose the Book
+What: July's Book Club - You pick the book

 120 Rockingham Row

 Princeton, NJ 08540